Naterra/cheatsheets/algo/LinkedList.md

 }
 ```
 **Explanation**:
-We can use here a **two pointers technique**.
+We can use a **two pointers technique**.
 'Slow' pointer will move 1 step at a time, while 'Fast' pointer -2 steps at a time.
 In this case, when 'Fast' reaches the end of the list, 'Slow' pointer would stop in the middle.

-### Ex.
-1 -
+## Return the Node places N spaces from the Tail
 Given a Linked List and integer n, return the element n spaces from the last Node in the list.
 Do not call the 'size' method of the linked list.
 Assume that n will always be less than the length of the list.